 - Negative self-talk and many more…

 All these factors can cause either acute or chronic stress.
 Acute stress is the milder form of stress that every individual feels from time to time and which helps they active, alert and meet deadlines.
-Chronic stress on the other hand is long lasting and can cause harmful effects on the person’s life if not dealt with properly.
+Chronic stress, on the other hand, is long lasting and can cause harmful effects on a person’s life if not dealt with properly.

 Stress can cause a number of symptoms such as behavioral, cognitive, physical an emotional.
 These symptoms include: